 David Petts is a founding partner of Normington, Petts & Associates.
-David Petts has over thirty-three years of experience in public opinion research and strategic consulting.
+David Petts has over thirty-five years of experience in public opinion research and strategic consulting.

-In 2012, David Petts helped guide incumbent Governor Jack Markell in Delaware and Governor Jay Nixon in Missouri to landslide victories, the culmination of four years of strategic advice dating back to their initial victories in 2008.
-In 2012 and 2014, he also conducted polling in over a dozen U.S. Houses races for the independent expenditure efforts of the DCCC and House Majority PAC, along with the successful campaigns of Jason Kander as Secretary of State in Missouri and Eugene DePasquale as Auditor General in Pennsylvania.
+In 2012, Petts helped guide incumbent Governor Jack Markell in Delaware and Governor Jay Nixon in Missouri to landslide victories, the culmination of four years of strategic advice dating back to their initial victories in 2008.
 Petts has done extensive polling for the Democratic Governors Association.
 In 2010, he polled for the DGA’s Independent Expenditure races in Connecticut and Rhode Island and in 2014, he conducted polling on their behalf in Pennsylvania, Connecticut and Rhode Island.

 In 2008, Petts helped guide Jack Markell to an upset victory in the Democratic primary for Governor in Delaware, and then on to a win in the general election.
 In 2010, he helped engineer Joe Sestak’s surprise, come from behind, victory over Arlen Specter in the Democratic primary for U.S. Senate in Pennsylvania.
 And in 2009, Petts helped Creigh Deeds in his stunning upset victory in Virginia’s Democratic primary for Governor.
-For the last six election cycles, Petts has polled for the DCCC Independent Expenditure program helping them gain a majority for the first time in 12 years.
 In 2006, he also conducted polling for the DSCC Independent Expenditure effort in Missouri, Minnesota and New Jersey.

 David Petts regularly delivers lectures on American elections and polling to both graduate and undergraduate students at a number of universities.
 He has lectured at the University of Pennsylvania, Exeter University in England, American University, and George Mason University among others.